 Use your preferred onion whether it's red, white, brown, sweet or even shallots.
 Aim for around 180g (6 oz) of chopped onion as a rough guide.

-Double cream/Heavy cream
+Double cream/heavy cream

 Dijon mustard